nnobile/OPTICIAN_STORE/notes.md

         <%= o.text_field :first_name %>
     <% end %>

-1 - Omniauth route needs to redirect to registration page IF no existing user is recognized. :/ 3 - Order by revenue in the Patient view in order to apply the scope method 4 - In the patient create form, we need to add a dropdown for the optometrist index which will allow the user to select.
+1 - Omniauth route needs to redirect to registration page IF no existing user is recognized.
+WIP 2 - Order by revenue in the Patient view in order to apply the scope method (done) 3 - In the patient create form, we need to add a dropdown for the optometrist index which will allow the user to select.
 Also, we need to create a link_to in order to redirect to a new optometrist.
-5 - Remove Optometrist Patients link
+WIP
-6 - Need to ensure that newly created + all linked Optometrist's display in the "My Optometrists" view 7 - In Optometrist Index, remove the specific name for the Optician.
-The Optometrist Index should not be Optician specific.
-We need to basically link the patient to the optometrist and vice versa.
-Order the Optometrist index by newly created surfacing at the top list.
+4 - We need to basically link the patient to the optometrist and vice versa.
+WIP